Taytu Betul: Education

 There are no records indicating that Empress Taytu attended school; however, she was taught to read and write in Amharic and Ge'ez.
-This is a rarity, considering that during this time period it was unlikely for women to be educated.
+This is a rarity, considering that it was unlikely for women to be educated at the time.
 It is believed that she was taught diplomacy, politics and economics.
 Additionally, she understood a language once exclusive to the Ethiopian Orthodox liturgy.

 Hobbies

 Empress Taytu was known to play the begena, which is a 10-string instrument.
-Her other activities included playing Senterej, Ethiopian chess, and an interest writing poetry.
+Her other activities included playing Senterej, Ethiopian chess, and an interest in writing poetry.

 Family history

-Historically, her family is claimed to have a ruling foothold in the Northern region of the country.
-Such places include: Semien, Begemeder, Lasta, Yejju and Wello.
+Of Lasta, Yejju and Tigray descent, her family is claimed to have a ruling foothold in the Northern region of the country.
+Such places include: Semien, Begemeder, Lasta, Yejju, Wello and Tigray.
 Her aristocratic lineage dates back to 1607–32, descending from the daughter of Emperor Susneyos.
 Her great-grandfather, Ras Gebre of Simien, ruled for 44 years during the period known as the Zemene Mesafint, or the "Era of the Princes".
 His fame was acknowledged through two measures.
 He was responsible for making the communities west of Gondar pay taxes in gold, as well as treating his subjects so well – providing an ample amount of food and drink so that they no longer needed to farm to sustain themselves.
 Her grandfather, Dejazmach Haile Maryam Gebre, also held a respected title.
 He governed Simien, where his children Wube, Betul and Merso were born.
 Additionally, her uncle Degazmach Wube followed in the family's footsteps by also acquiring a high position in the region.
 As the half-brother of Taytu's father, Degazmach Wube was responsible for ruling the Tigray province.
 Taytu had two brothers (Ras Welle Betul & Temru Betul) and two sisters.